You Can't Fight What You Can't See

-You Can't Fight What You Can't See is the sixth studio album by American post-hardcore/indie rock band Girls Against Boys, released in 2002 by record label Jade Tree.
+You Can't Fight What You Can't See is the sixth studio album by American post-hardcore/indie rock band Girls Against Boys, released in 2002 by Jade Tree Records.
 It was their first album released on the label, and also their last release before the band went on hiatus.

 It received generally favorable reviews from critics.

 Reception

 You Can't Fight What You Can't See has received a generally favorable reception from critics.
 A less favorable review, however, came from Kevin Adickes of Pitchfork, who wrote, "there's not much here to love, which just leaves one to wonder if history will remember any of Girls Against Boys' records beyond 1994's Venus Luxure No. 1 Baby.
 God knows I won't."